Sources & Web Links

 The PopDose website has an appraisal of American Gothic by Ken Shane.

-The Bestuff website has a page about David's life and work that is lifted from the LastFM webpage.
+The LastFM webpage has music links and a page about David's life and work.

-Another fan of David is Elvis Costello, whose website, in Wiki form, contains some references to him, while there's also a page about his Spectacle series, where he interviews Elton John and they discuss their love for David's music.
+Another fan of David is Elvis Costello, whose website, in Wiki form, contains some references to him.

 The Discogs website lists three albums and has links to artists who have recorded David's compositions.